 Each candidate for promotion shall assemble a file/dossier containing the relevant documentation.
-It is the candidate's responsibility to maintain his/her dossier of professional activities and any other information that the member deems relevant to his/her professional practice.
+It is the candidate's responsibility to maintain their dossier of professional activities and any other information that the member deems relevant to their professional practice.

 The following documents must be attached to the application for promotion and submitted at the time of application: